herchu/personality-insights-python/README.md

 ```
 cf push um-python -m 128M -b https://github.com/cloudfoundry/cf-buildpack-python.git -c "python server.py"
 ```
-If the app is deployed this way, one still needs to bind a User Modeling service -- this can be done in Bluemix UI.
+If the app is deployed this way, one still needs to bind a Personality Insights service -- this can be done in Bluemix UI.

 For this app, I have used `cherrypy` as http server (static pages and basic REST api), and the `mako` framework for rendering via templates.
-I also used `requests` to communicate with the User Modeling API.
+I also used `requests` to communicate with the Personality Insights API.
 These are listed in `requirements.txt` for the buildpack to install them when the app is pushed onto Bluemix.

 ## License